Yiu-dororong/case-study-practice-1/README.md

 Therefore, the business task is likely to be "Identify trends in smart device usage from non-Bellabeat smart devices, and look for any discoveies that can help improve the current marketing strategy of *Time*".

 ### Prepare
 Informed by Sršen, I am suggested to use the dataset from Kaggle, [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
-The dataset originated from zenodo.org, and uploaded by a team RTI International researchers, and it is thought to be a reliable research organisation, so the dataset has a relatively high credibility.
-However, the data are gathered through distributed survey via Amazon Mechanical Turk, this may create a bias that people not using that platform cannot be observed, while the data is not current compared to the time this report is made.
+The dataset originated from [zenodo.org](https://zenodo.org/records/53894#.YMoUpnVKiP9), and uploaded by a team RTI International researchers, and RTI International is thought to be a reliable research organisation, so the dataset has a relatively high credibility.
+However, the data are gathered through distributed survey via Amazon Mechanical Turk, this may create a bias that people not using that platform cannot be observed.
+Meanwhile, the data is not current compared to the time this report is made.
 The dataset is downloaded and uploaded to RStudio for further process, backups are also made.
 More details on data format can be found in [here](https://support.mydatahelps.org/hc/en-us/sections/360008888093-Fitbit-Data-Exports).

 #### Insepction
 The dataset contains two sets of data, including two one-month observations of 30 eligible Fitbit users' tracker data.
 They have a long format that each person may have multiple entries accross different points of time, so it requires some organisations later.
 Some of the information is missing too, for example, in the weightLogInfo_merged.csv, there are only 11 people's data, which is far from 30.
 Inside the table, some records are empty too, and these happened in other spreadsheets as well.